standard-things/esm/README.md

 ```

 While these examples have not covered every possible syntax for `import`
-and `export` statements, they should provide the intuition necessary to
+and `export` statements, I hope they provide the intuition necessary to
 imagine how any statement could be compiled.

 When I have some time, I hope to implement a [live-compiling text